yash-G-22/kasparro-ai-agentic-content-generation-system-Yash-Gupta/docs/projectdocumentation.md

 - `output/product_page.json`
 - `output/comparison_page.json`

-All intermediate decisions are encoded in code, not hidden prompts.
+All content is generated through deterministic logic with no hidden prompts or external API calls.

 ---